-Quantum Field Theory and the Standard Model is new textbook from Cambridge University Press, covering the foundations and methods of modern particle physics.
+Quantum Field Theory and the Standard Model is a textbook from Cambridge University Press, covering the foundations and methods of modern particle physics.

 Matthew D. Schwartz is a Professor of Physics at Harvard University.